Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/examples/signposts.md

 data.CollDetectionDynamic = 0;
 data.CollDetectionStatic  = 0;
 ```
-Lets apply the changed data to the player and edit the position.
+Let us apply the changed data to the player and edit the position.
 ```dae
 // apply the edited data to player Vob_SetVobData(hero, data);